15 Signs of Narcissistic Parents-in-Law and How to Deal With Them

 2. Behaves in a childish manner

-One of the signs of a narcissistic parent in law or parent is that they will likely behave in a childish manner.
+One of the signs of a narcissistic parent-in-law or parent is that they will likely behave in a childish manner, throwing tantrums and paying little concern to people around them.

 3. Not present for accomplishments

-Has your parents ever missed an important event in your life?
-If they have, and for no good reason, you may have been living with narcissistic parents.
+Has your partner’s parents ever missed an important event in their life?
+If they have, and for no good reason at all, you may have been living with narcissistic parents-in-law.

 Parents who experience this condition often don’t see their child’s accomplishments as noteworthy, so they choose not to acknowledge them.
 This can be anything from receiving an award to getting married.